Bellver Blue Tech Zone

 • travel and accommodation

-Depending on the goal of the event, return can be measured through:
+Depending on the event's objective, the return can be measured through:

 • direct sales